Zer0x1337/KanjoTux-Linux-Cheat-Base/README.md

 # Kanjozoku-Linux-Cheat-Base
-Currently being used for the game Kanjozoku
+- Currently being used for the game Kanjozoku
+- Can be used for pretty much any game
-# The only Feature in this example
+# The only Cheat Feature in this Example
 - Everything costs $1